ubuntu-mate/ubuntu-mate.org/blog/20150318-ubuntu-mate-utopic-ppa.md

 This PPA now includes the current MATE 1.8 packages and all the bugs that have been fixed by the MATE package maintainer for Debian.
-In order to get your updates, no futher action is required.
+In order to get your updates, no further action is required.

 ### Ubuntu MATE 14.10 - Optional